DDoS/GBAiD/README.md

 ### Upscaling ###

 All upscaling is implemented as OpenGL shaders.

-EPX is a simple but fast 2x upscaler.
-XBR is the 5x implementation, it gives better results, but is slower.
+- EPX is a simple but fast 2x upscaler.
+- XBR is a 5x implementation, it gives better results, but is slower.
+- BICUBIC is an interpolation method that offers better results than linear filtering at a greater cost.
+  It upscales to whatever is defined by the --scale switch so it should always be used with this method.

  When you use the --upscaling switch you should also use the --scale switch with the appropriate factor for the selected algorithm.

 ## License ##